 Angle Alignment basic property

 By default, point symbols are aligned to the display, meaning that they always point up relative to your monitor or the page.
 If your map is transformed or otherwise rotated, you can choose to align point symbols to the map instead.
-In this case they always point up relative to the coordinate system of the map.
+In this case, they always point up relative to the coordinate system of the map.
 This setting is ignored when the symbol is drawn in a 3D context in a scene.

 Point symbols that originate from imported ArcMap map documents (*.mxd files) derive their alignment setting based on the setting of the document.
-In most cases, this results in point symbols with alignment set to map in ArcGIS Pro.
+In most cases, this results in point symbols with alignment set to the map in ArcGIS Pro.
 This property is set in ArcMap in the Advanced ArcMap Settings utility.

 Halo basic property

 Point symbols can include a halo, which is drawn with a polygon symbol, radiating outward from the symbol a set distance.
 Halos are used to emphasize point symbols or to visually separate them from competing background information.
 The default setting is no halo.
 To set a halo, choose a preset polygon from the Halo symbol pull-down gallery, or click More polygon symbols in the gallery to choose a polygon symbol from an available style.

 To edit additional properties of the halo, click the Halo symbol menu and click Format polygon symbol.
 The polygon symbol used to draw the halo opens in the Format Embedded Polygon Symbol subpane.
 Adjust the properties of the halo polygon symbol as you would any other polygon symbol.
 To save the custom polygon symbol for reuse, click the menu button in the upper right corner and click Save embedded symbol to style.
 Click Return to previous symbology page to return to the Format Point Symbol pane.